 Debian and Ubuntu are both of the most popular Linux distributions.
 Those are used in various cloud platforms and also in local machines.
-Today in this article, I will explain the steps How you are going to install WordPress on these machines.
+Today in this article, I will explain the steps of installing WordPress on these machines.

-These machines could be Virtual Machine or Local machines as computers.
+These machines could be Virtual Machines or Local machines such as computers.
 In this tutorial, we will use Debian 10 for WordPress installation; as I have mentioned in the title, you can also use Ubuntu 16.04 or Ubuntu 18.04.

 So, let’s get started!